This post may contain affiliate links. Please see my full Disclosure Policy for details.

 - 1/2 cup chocolate chips (optional)

-- Spray the bottom of a 7" spring form pan with cooking spray.
+- Spray the bottom of a 7" spring form pan or a 6 cup Bundt pan with cooking spray.
 Set aside.

 - In a medium mixing bowl, combine flour (use a spoon to add flour to measuring cups and then level), baking powder, baking soda, cinnamon and salt.
 Make a well in the center and set aside.